hostjane/hostjane.github.io/_pages/earnings.md

 * We can pay you free by Direct Deposit (U.S. bank accounts)

-* We can pay you out for a $9.99 fee by Wire Transfer (with an $11 minimum) to these Supported Countries.
+* We can pay you out free by Wire Transfer (with no minimum) to these [Supported Countries](sellers/payments-tax-credits/#country-information-for-wire-payments).

 ### Policies